JuliaYa/udemy_js_weird_parts/Context and enviroment/notes.md

 **Scope**: where a variable is available in your code and if it's truly the same variable, or a new copy

-ES6 or ECMAScript 2015 is introdusing a new way of declaring variables.
+ES6 or ECMAScript 2015 is introducing a new way of declaring variables.

 **"let"** allows the JS engine to use block scoping.

-During the creation phase it still plased in memory and set to undefined, however you not allowed to use it until the line of code is run during the execution phase that actually declares the variable.
+During the creation phase it still pled in memory and set to undefined, however you not allowed to use it until the line of code is run during the execution phase that actually declares the variable.

 ```javascript
 if (a > b) {